 I loved the following email comment I got recently regarding "Can You Give a Toddler a Lesson," and wanted to share it with you:

 We as Montessori educators are here as observers and guides only.
 It is the children who are our teachers.
-I leave my toddler Montessori materials out always and they are very drawn to the materials and at that time when I see the interest do I attempt to make a very quick lesson introduction, like the knobbed cylinders.
+I leave my toddler Montessori materials out always and they are very drawn to the materials at that time when I see the interest, I attempt to make a very quick lesson introduction, like the knobbed cylinders.
 If you set up discouraging materials that are not appropriate, you will almost see them stay away from the whole shelf.
-I can probably count the number of times on my hand I have successfully given a three period lesson with a child under three but, oh my gosh what a "Montessori Moment" when it does happen.--K. N., Building Blocks Montessori in Lincoln, Maine
+I can probably count the number of times on my hand I have successfully given a three-period lesson with a child under three but, oh my gosh what a "Montessori Moment" when it does happen. --K. N., Building Blocks Montessori in Lincoln, Maine

 Here are other comments I've received from readers on what appears to be one of my most popular blog posts:

 This blog post is 'the missing link' for me with Montessori - I have never tried lessons with her because it seems insane - she learns by imitation and by doing things herself - but sitting down and watching - no way!
 And your post about mats was helpful too - thanks--Gypsy

 Ah, confirmation!
 I am a homeschooling mom that has been reading everything I can get my hands Montessori related.
 I have simply provided an ordered environment and I rotate work/activities that my just 2yo can do themselves.
 Every once in a while the opportunity for a lesson presents itself but nothing steady yet.
 Thank you for the confirmation that this is normal toddler behavior.
 I love your blog!--Theresa, hs mom of 4